What is a hostel?

 Who stays at hostels?

-HI hostel guests have few things in common other than wanting accommodations that provide quality, value, and a friendly atmosphere that makes it easy to meet other travelers.
-HI hostels are not just for young people, although the majority of guests are between 18 and 30 years old.
+HI hostel guests all have a few things in common: they want accommodations that provide quality, value, and a friendly atmosphere that makes it easy to meet other travelers.
+Aside from that, our guests are incredibly diverse, coming from all different cultures, countries, backgrounds, and age groups.
+HI hostels are not just for young people, although the majority of guests at most hostels are between 18 and 30 years old.

 Can groups stay at hostels?